konka-bptl-tech/notes/chatgpt_notes/docker-k8s-git-jenkins/kubernetes/day-13.md

 5. curl red-service and blue-service alpine pods are reachable by default no restriction
 6. apply # deny-all-ingress-blue policy
 7. now test curl to blue pod curl blue-service now you're not reachable
-8. red-ingress-only-access-from-alpine-access-pod apply policy now you're only access red pod from alpine-access pod only not alpine-block
+8. red-ingress-only-access-from-alpine-access-pod apply policy now you're only access red pod from alpine-access pod only not from alpine-block